sourcegraph/handbook/content/talent/resources_for_hiring_managers.md

 We want to ensure that teammates score candidates in a consistent fashion which is why we have [definitions](./interview_process.md#providing-interview-feedback) for what the following ratings mean: 1.
 Strong yes 2.
 Yes 3.
 No 4.
 Strong no.

-## Interview debriefs

-We conduct debriefs after a candidate finishes interviews.
-The debrief can either take place via a private Slack channel or via a Zoom debrief meeting.
-Should the hiring manager decide to not need a debrief (e.g. the feedback was overwhelmingly positive or negative), the hiring manager should post to the candidate’s Greenhouse profile stating the reason and/or context for the decision.

 ## Scheduling